othermod/I2C-Linux-Gamepad-using-ADS1015-ADS1115-and-MCP23017/README.md

 ### Testing the Gamepad

 Before you start playing, you might want to test whether the gamepad is working as expected.
-You can do this by:

-- Using a tool like `jstest` or `evtest` to check the status of the joystick and buttons.
+You can do this using a tool like `jstest` or `evtest` to check the status of the joystick and buttons.

 ### Using the Gamepad in Games

 The gamepad should be detected in the same way that USB gamepads are detected.
-To use the gamepad:

-1. Start the game that you want to play.
-2. Go to the game settings and select the othermod gamepad as your input device.
+To use the gamepad, go to the game settings and select the othermod gamepad as your input device.

 ### Troubleshooting

-If you encounter any issues while using the gamepad, you can try the following:

-- Check the wiring of the gamepad, to verify that the MCP23017 and ADS1x15 I2C modules are correctly connected.
+If you encounter any issues while using the gamepad, verify that the MCP23017 and ADS1x15 I2C modules are correctly connected.

 ## Contributing